The Orion StarMax 90 TableTop telescope is an interesting setup indeed.

 The StarMax 90 is a fun and easy-to-use telescope setup that is designed for beginners or experienced users looking for a ready-to-go telescope that they need in an instant.
 When something in the sky is especially bright, pull out the StarMax and get a closer look.

-Getting it set up is a breeze due to its compact and lightweight design, so it’s aimed at observers who need a ready-to-go instrument for when nature calls.
+I found getting it set up is a breeze due to its compact and lightweight design, as it’s aimed at observers who need a ready-to-go instrument for when nature calls.

-Because the Orion telescope has a small aperture, is inexpensive, and lacks complicated mount procedures, beginners will find the StarMax easy to start with.
+Because the Orion telescope has a small aperture, is inexpensive, and lacks complicated mount procedures, I think beginners will find the StarMax easy to start with.

 How Does the Orion StarMax 90 TableTop Perform?